makkus/freckles/README.rst

 Introduction
 ************

-*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer, for the sake of simplicity and a quick turnaround.
+*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container, ...), it removes (or hides) advanced features often offered by other configuration management frameworks, for the sake of simplicity and a quick turnaround.

 *freckles* helps you bring your machine from a useless -- for your intent and purpose --state, into a useful one.
 With one line in a terminal.